 Why should you use John Watts to create one?

-In a nutshell, Experience.
-I know what works...
+In a nutshell, experience.
+I generally know what works, and what doesn't ...

-I have been privileged over the last 30+ years to work in partnership with some of the world’s finest photographers.
-I also have a knack for making superior color prints for these photographers, as well as many serious “amateurs”.
+I've been privileged over the last 30+ years to work in partnership with some of the world’s finest photographers both professionals and avid amateurs.
+I also have a knack for making superior color prints for these photographers.
 I've now taken that expertise and applied it to the world of Digital Imaging Education.
-I have also been a regular photo judge at many popular photo contests throughout Southern California over the years, so i know what "works".
+I have also been a regular photo judge at many popular photo contests throughout Southern California over the years.

 Ever wanted to see what an experienced custom printer could do for your images?
 Now's your chance ...